Layered Security, from Hardware to Runtime

 That background is what you get in the room.
 Not a certification holder with a checklist.

-Real lessons from building production systems
+Real lessons from building production systems.

 Layered security from hardware to runtime: TPM/HSM, WAF, CI/CD scanning, secrets rotation, and encryption.
 Practical implementation beyond HTTPS.